 Figuring out the entry point is now just a mere formality.
 The point C will be at the distance of 161.8% from the A-B retracement wave.

-Of course, one of the most important stages is determining the right place to set the Stop Loss order.
-You can use the triple value of the ATR indicator as an universal solution.
+Of course, one of the most important stages in determining the right place to set the Stop Loss order.
+You can use the triple value of the ATR indicator as a universal solution.
 Although in most cases, you just need to find the point, at which the current marking will lose its relevance.
 That is the right point to set the Stop Loss order.

-Similarity of the wave sequence allows us to make an accurate forecast of the price movement, which is based only on the data of the lower periods.
-Therefore, use at least two wave levels (three level for the best) while marking.
+The similarity of the wave sequence allows us to make an accurate forecast of the price movement, which is based only on the data of the lower periods.
+Therefore, use at least two wave levels (three-level for the best) while marking.

 To improve your marking skills, stick to the 1-wave level.
 A one-hour chart is good for training.
-However, if you are going to trade on the real market, you need to switch to the day chart.
+However, if you are going to trade in the real market, you need to switch to the daily chart.

 After that, determine the first wave.
-This is quite simple since the first local maxima that is lower than the previous one.
+This is quite simple since the first local maxima that are lower than the previous one.
 The third wave can never be less than the first one.
 There must be a powerful directional movement.
-When another maxima appears below the second wave minima on the chart, consider the fourth wave being formed.
+When another maxima appear below the second wave minima on the chart, consider the fourth wave is formed.
 After the fifth wave, wait for the ABC wave retracement, which would also mean completion of the wave #5.

 Then one higher minimum and a higher maximum should appear on the chart.
 Then you need to stretch the Fibonacci grid from the wave B – 0% at the end of B wave and 100% at the beginning.
 Wait until the price reaches 161.8%.
 You can set the pending short order if you want to.